Appleby Horse Fair

-The Appleby Horse Fair, also known as Appleby New Fair, is "an annual gathering of Gypsies and Travellers in the town of Appleby-in-Westmorland in Cumbria, England."
-The horse fair is held each year in early June, attracting roughly 10,000 Gypsies and Travellers, about 1,000 caravans, several hundred horse-drawn vehicles, and about 30,000 visitors.
-The Gypsy and Traveller attendees include British Romanichal, Irish Travellers, Scottish Gypsy and Traveller groups, Kale (Welsh Romanies) and more.
+The Appleby Horse Fair, previously known as Appleby New Fair, is an annual gathering of Romani people (Gypsies) and Travellers in Appleby-in-Westmorland in Cumbria, England.
+The horse fair is held each year in early June, attracting roughly 10,000 Romani and Travellers, about 1,000 caravans, several hundred horse-drawn vehicles, and about 30,000 visitors.

-History and location
+The fair is billed as the largest traditional Gypsy Fair in Europe, and is held outside the town of Appleby where the Roman Road crosses Long Marton Road.
+Horses are washed in the River Eden and trotted up and down the 'flashing lane'.
+There is a market selling a variety of goods, including those traditional to the Romani and Irish traveller communities, and a range of other horse-related products.
+The fair incorporates horse riding, horse trading, storytelling and traditional music and dance performances alongside the sale and display of traditional clothing, cuisine and handmade crafts.
+Hand-painted Romanichal vardos and Irish Traveller wagons are also displayed at the fair.

-The Fair is billed as the biggest traditional Gypsy Fair in Europe, and is commonly likened to a large family gathering.
-The horses are washed in the River Eden and trotted up and down the 'flashing lane' most main days.
-There is a market on Jimmy Winter's Field selling a variety of goods, some traditional to the Gypsy travelling community, and a range other horse-related products.
+History

-The fair is held outside the town of Appleby, where the Roman Road crosses Long Marton Road, not far from Gallows Hill, named after the public hangings that were once carried out there.
-In the mid-20th century, the story developed that the fair originated with a royal charter to the borough of Appleby from King James II of England in 1685.
-However, recent research has shown that the 1685 charter, which was cancelled before it was enrolled, is of no relevance.
+The fair was never chartered, but was started in order to compete with the existing chartered Appleby fair.
+Originally named "New Fair", the name stuck even after the original fair closed and the borough expanded to include the grounds of the New Fair.
+It was originally a livestock market, not a horse fair, until the advent of the railway caused livestock markets to relocate near the railways.

 Appleby's medieval borough fair, held at Whitsuntide, ceased in 1885.
-The 'New Fair', held in early June on Gallows Hill, which was then unenclosed land outside the borough boundary, began in 1775 for sheep and cattle drovers and horse dealers to sell their stock; by the 1900s it had evolved into a major Gypsy/Traveller occasion.
-Throughout the Fair's history, no group claimed ownership of the Fair or was charged to attend it, staying to one of the Fair's principles of being a people's fair.
+The 'New Fair', held in early June on Gallows Hill, which was then unenclosed land outside the borough boundary, began in 1775 for sheep and cattle drovers and horse dealers to sell their stock; by the 1900s it had evolved into a major Romani and Traveller occasion.
+Throughout the fair's history, no group claimed ownership of the fair or was charged to attend it, staying to one of the fair's principles of being a people's fair.

-The legal status of the Fair does not depend on a charter, therefore, but on the legal concept of 'prescriptive right': easement by prescription or custom.
+The legal status of the fair does not depend on a charter, but on the legal concept of 'prescriptive right': easement by prescription or custom.